BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/turtleRandomFaces.md

 If you are working with a partner, you MUST randomly select pencolor and fillcolor.

-Here is an example.
+Here are a few examples.
 Each time your app runs it might randomly draw TWO of these...

 ![Example faces](/apcsp\turtleart\randomFacesAnimation.gif)